Families of singular Chern-Ricci flat metrics: Sup- comparison in families

 \subsubsection{Smoothing of varieties with isolated singularities}

-Before diving into the main goal, we recall the uniform boundedness of Laplacian. \begin{lem} Suppose that $\pi: (\CX,\om) \ra \BD$ satisfies the geometric setting \ref{geoset:irr_family} and it is a smoothing of a compact variety $X_0$.
-There is a uniform constant $C_G > 0$ such that
+Before diving into the main goal, we recall the uniform boundedness of the integral of Laplacian. \begin{lem} Suppose that $\pi: (\CX,\om) \ra \BD$ satisfies the geometric setting \ref{geoset:irr_family} and it is a smoothing of a compact variety $X_0$.
+There is a uniform constant $C_{\Lap} > 0$ such that

 for all $t \in \BD_{1/2}$. \end{lem}